Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is appropriately sized and front-loaded, starting with the core purpose, followed by a clear Args section with defaults, and ending with additional context about ranking and classification.
-Every sentence adds value without redundancy, making it efficient and well-structured.
+The description is front-loaded with the main purpose, followed by a clear args section.
+Every sentence adds value without redundancy.
+It is concise and well-structured.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.